 Designed by award winning architects “Tonkin Zulaikha Greer”

-Aranac were lucky to be the builders of this striking demountable structure built in Sydney’s Centennial parklands.
+Aranac was lucky to be the builders of this striking demountable structure built in Sydney’s Centennial parklands.
 It was a gift to the state from the Brahma Kumaris, a religious movement that originated in Hyderabad, Sindh, during the 1930s It is distinctly identified by the prominent role that women play in the movement.
 It was timed to coincide with the 2000 millennial celebrations and was granted a temporary location in the parklands.
 It was later moved to Brisbane’s south bank precinct.

 The brief included minimal time and impact on the location and meant that the building had to tread lightly on the parkland and also be able to be easily dismantled in substantial pieces for relocation at the end of the celebrations.